mjhucla/Google_Refexp_toolbox/README.md

 ./external/coco/PythonAPI, the annotation file at ./external/coco/annotations/instances_train2014.json, and the COCO images at ./external/coco/images/train2014/.
-You can create symbolic links if you have already downloaded the data and compiled the coco toolbox.
+You can create symbolic links if you have already downloaded the data and compiled the COCO toolbox.

 Then run *setup.py* to download the Google Refexp data and compile this toolbox.
 You can skip steps 2, 3, 4.